 Friendly fraud occurs when the customer makes a legitimate transaction but then later claims it is fraudulent.
 This may be deliberate or accidental.

-- Accidental.
-The customer doesn't recognise the transaction on their statement, or they're confused about your order or refund process so they they contact their bank to raise a dispute.
+Accidental.
+The customer doesn't recognize the transaction on their statement, or they're confused about your order or refund process so they they contact their bank to raise a dispute.

 You should gather as much data about the transaction as possible, like the customer's name, email, billing address and postal code.
 This makes it easier for us and the customer's bank to verify that the customer is legitimate, and is useful as evidence if the payment is later disputed.

 To win fraudulent dispute cases you need to demonstrate a link between the person who received the product/service and the genuine cardholder, or prove that the cardholder legitimately made the payment and has received the product/service.
 You should keep any screenshots, emails, or other evidence that proves:

 A connection between the person who received the order and the cardholder (useful, for example, where one of the cardholder's family members made the payment).